Sampling Sphere Packings with Continuum Glauber Dynamics: Spectral Independence

 \subsection{Explicit Spectral Independence Constant}

-For slightly smaller activity range $\lambda<\frac{e}{C_{\phi}}$, it is possible to bypass Strong Spatial Mixing, and instead bound the spectral radius of the influence operator using an ingredient used to prove SSM in \cite{MP22Strong}.
-The benefit of this approach is it lets us compute a lower bound on the spectral gap explicitly, which we will show in this section.
+For a slightly smaller activity range $\lambda<\frac{e}{C_{\phi}}$, it is possible to directly bound the spectral radius of the influence operator using an ingredient used to prove SSM in \cite{MP22Strong}.
+The benefit of this approach is it lets us compute an explicit upper bound on the spectral radius, which we will show in this subsection.